1

 The man’s forward-facing face.

-He had a face closer to an animal than a human, with a mask covering his mouth.
+He had a face closer to an animal than a human, his mouth covered by a mask.

 11